dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_2.md

 #### Incompleteness 1: ℕ vs ℚ

-For `M` and `X`, we can use rational which makes the check simpler (polynomial time) but less precise or integer which is more precise and also more expensive (NP).
+For `M` and `X`, we can use rationals which makes the check simpler (polynomial time) but less precise or integer which is more precise and also more expensive (NP).

 Consider the following Petri Net:
 ```